By Lt. Edward Brown, AA/PIO

 The In-Prison Cognitive Behavioral Treatment program at Salinas Valley State Prison was implemented in December 2016 in partnership with GEO Reentry Services.
 The program offers a wide array of classes including Substance Use Disorder Treatment, Anger Management, Criminal Thinking, Family Relations, Denial Management and Victim Impact classes.
 When participants complete a class, graduation ceremonies are held to recognize their hard work.

-Graduations include encouraging speeches from staff and participants as well as a pizza party.
+Graduations include encouraging speeches from staff and participants as well as pizza.
 These graduations are designed to be uplifting events filled with messages of encouragement and hope for a better life through recovery and transition to a positive lifestyle.

 “It’s not about getting home, but staying home,” said one of the graduates.